Badr-1/git-tutor/README.md

   help                            Show this help message exit                            Exit the game
 ```

+git-tutor supports three distinct modes:
+- sandbox: for experiments
+- guided tutorials: based on levels
+- freestyle: how to shape a repository into another

 ## How To Contribute

 There are **Three** ways you could contribute with: